korirj/esp-configuration-portal/README.md

 ## Setup
+Allow callmebot to send you messages by sending the message below to `+34 644 66 32 62 `

+`I allow callmebot to send me messages`

+<i>In case of any challenges with callmebot, click [here ](https://www.callmebot.com/blog/free-api-whatsapp-messages/)for a more comprehensive guide</i>
+You should get a reply “New user registered”, followed by an API key

+It is now possible to send messages to your phone with `https:/api.callmebot.com/signal/send.php?phone=<yourphonenumber>&apikey=xxxxxx&text=This+is+a+test`
 As earlier stated above, the project relies on the libraries listed above.
 The easiest way to get started is using the arduino IDE.